DCAN-Labs/HBCD_CBRAIN_PROCESSING/docs/source/bids_details.rst

 used to process HBCD data are also designed to be `BIDS-Apps <https://bids-apps.neuroimaging.io/>`_.

 In this section, we describe some of the key elements of HBCD BIDS organization as it pertains to processing.
-At a high level, the HBCD BIDS structure will appear as follows: ::
+These descriptions focus on the structure of the internal BIDS dataset which is used to facilitate HBCD processing.
+During the release, some of these folders are reorganized to make the dataset easier for end users to interact with.
+At a high level, the internal HBCD BIDS structure appears as follows: ::

     assembly_bids/